stanford-crfm/levanter/docs/Getting-Started-TPU-VM.md

-# Getting Started with Levanter on TPU VMs
+# Getting Started on TPU VMs

 This guide will walk you through the steps to get started with Levanter on TPU VMs.